Is that relevant today?

 It is bizarre that so many people who claim to believe in Bible prophecy are so dismissive of dreams.

 Laodicea is made up of two Greek words which basically mean “people decide” or “people judge.”
 These are Christian people who ARE NOT deciding by God’s biblical criteria, but their own (often as influenced by others).
+And while divine interventions like healings can occur among all Christian groups consistent with James 5:13-17, in the end times, dreams are listed as signs in the last days.

 Yet, though they probably do not consider themselves as Laodicean, those who seem to wish to remain Laodicean (or at least part of Laodicean groups or independents) look to be judging against God by not accepting clear proof of God giving dreams or inspiring prophecies in the 21st century.